CHRONIC PAIN & ADDICTION

 Where Chronic Pain and Addiction Meet

 Chronic pain and addiction are frequently intertwined, and understanding the relationship between them is essential to treating either one effectively.
-Pain drives substance use; substance use complicates pain; withdrawal amplifies pain; and the emotional weight of living with chronic pain — the anxiety, the depression, the disruption to identity and function — often underlies both.
+Pain drives substance use; substance use complicates pain; withdrawal amplifies pain; and the toll of living with chronic pain — the anxiety, the depression, the disruption to identity and function — often underlies both.

 The Neuroscience of Chronic Pain